Analysis-aware defeaturing: problem setting and a posteriori estimation: Numerical considerations and experiments

 We consider Poisson problem (\ref{eq:originalpb}) with $f\equiv 0$ in $\Omega$, on $\Gamma_D := \big\{ (x,0), \in \mathbb R^2: 0\leq x\leq 1 \big\},$ and $g\equiv 0$ on $\Gamma_N=\partial \Omega\setminus \overline{\Gamma_D}.$ We solve the defeatured Poisson problem (\ref{eq:simplpb}) with the same data and with $g_0\equiv 0$ on $\gamma_0:= \partial \Omega_0\cap\partial F$.
 Then, we solve the Dirichlet extension problem (\ref{eq:featurepb}) first in $\tilde F^1$, and secondly in $\tilde F^2$, with $\tilde g \equiv 0$ on $\tilde \gamma:= \partial \tilde F^1 \setminus \overline{\gamma_0}$ and $\tilde \gamma:= \partial \tilde F^2 \setminus \overline{\gamma_0}$, respectively.
 Finally, we also solve (\ref{eq:featurepb}) by taking $\tilde F:=F$ itself.

 The results are presented in Table \ref{table:posfillet}, and we indeed have $\big|u-u_\mathrm d\big|_{1,\Omega}\lesssim \mathcal E(u_\mathrm d)$ with a reasonable effectivity index in all three cases.
 Note that the effectivity index is higher in this case than in the case of a round since not only the geometry $\Omega$ but also the feature $F$ are simplified, respectively by $\Omega_0$ and by $\tilde F^1$ or $\tilde F^2$.
 Moreover, $F$ contains the extension $\tilde F^1$ that itself contains the extension $\tilde F^2$, and this is reflected both on the defeaturing error and on the estimator.
-Indeed, both the error and the estimator are larger when the considered extension is $\tilde F^1$ instead of $\tilde F^2$, and smaller when $\tilde F=F$, but the effectivity index is not affected: it is different because the shapes of $F$, $\tilde F^1$ and $\tilde F^2$ are different, not because an extension is bigger than the other one, as we have seen in the numerical examples of Sections \ref{sec:impactfeat} and \ref{sec:errcv}.
-Finally, the effectivity index on the fillet is larger than the one on the round: as already remarked in Section \ref{sec:errcv}, the effectivity index is in general larger for positive features than for negative ones.
+Indeed, both the error and the estimator are larger when the considered extension is $\tilde F^1$ instead of $\tilde F^2$, and smaller when $\tilde F=F$, but the effectivity index is not affected: it is different because the shapes of $F$, $\tilde F^1$ and $\tilde F^2$ are different, not because an extension is bigger than the other one, as we have seen in the numerical examples of Sec.~\ref{sec:impactfeat} and Sec.~\ref{sec:errcv}.
+Furthermore, the effectivity index on the fillet is larger than the one on the round: as already remarked in Sec.~\ref{sec:errcv}, the effectivity index is in general larger for positive features than for negative ones. {Finally, the effectivity indices for both the round and the fillet are larger than for the other negative and positive features, respectively, and this can come from the fact that rounds and fillets are non-Lipschitz features.}